Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Related Work

 A variety of complex separation logics~\cite{VafeiadisN13,NanevskiLSD14,TuronVD14,SergeyNB15,DokoV16,DokoV17,FruminKB18,KrebbersJ0TKTCD18,JungKJBBD18} are supported by proof checkers, typically via Coq encodings.
-As discussed in the introduction, such tools strike a different trade-off than outline checkers: they provide foundational proofs, but typically offer little automation.
+As discussed in the introduction, such tools strike a different trade-off than proof outline checkers: they provide foundational proofs, but typically offer little automation, which hampers experimenting with logics.

 Starling~\cite{WindsorDSP17} is a proof outline checker and closest to Voila in terms of the overall design, but it focuses on proofs that are \emph{easy} to automate.
 To achieve this, it uses a simple instantiation of the Views meta-logic~\cite{DinsdaleYoungBGPY13} as its logic.
 Starling's logic does not enable the kind of strong, linearizability-based postconditions that Voila can prove (see the discussion of Caper above).
 Starling generates proof obligations that can be discharged by an SMT solver, or by GRASShopper~\cite{PiskacWZ14} if the program requires heap reasoning.
 The parts of an outline that involve the heap must be written in GRASShopper's input language.
 In contrast, Voila does not expose the underlying system, and users can work on the abstraction~level~of~TaDA.